×

 • French is spoken as a national language in: France.

 You will also get to know the continents where Afrikaans and French speaking countries lie.
-Based on the number of people that speak these languages, the position of Afrikaans language is not available and position of French language is 13.
+Based on the number of people that speak these languages, the position of Afrikaans language is 23 and position of French language is 13.
 Find all the information about these languages on Afrikaans and French.

 Afrikaans and French Language History